Daedalu/Daedalu/README.md

-- 👋 Hi, I’m @Daedalu
+- 👋 Hi, I’m @Daedalu.
-- 👀 I’m interested in Art
+- 👀 I’m interested in Art.
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning Linux.
-- 💞️ I’m looking to collaborate on something fun
+- 💞️ I’m looking to collaborate on something fun.
 - 📫 How to reach me ...
-Still finguring it out
+Still figuring it out.

 <!---
 Daedalu/Daedalu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.